What are the phases of grief?

-Grief is universal.
+“phases of grief ?” – Grief is universal.
 At some point in our lives, each of us would have to deal with grief.
 This may be in response to the death of a loved one.
-It can be the end of a relationship, or the loss of a job.
-To these life-changing experiences, there is no “normal” response: some people may withdraw; others may get angry and some others may feel depressed.
+It can be the end of a relationship or the loss of a job.
+However, to these life-changing experiences, there is no “normal” response: some people may withdraw; others may get angry and some others may feel depressed.
 While grief is entirely personal and non-linear, there are common features with how people grieve.

 The Stages of Grief